WebDevStudios/constant-contact-forms/readme.txt

 4. Basic Form

 == Changelog ==

+= 1.1.0 =
+* Added: Widget that allows you to select a form to display.
+* Added: Small metabox in form editor showing shortcode to use for current form.
+* Added: Field and filter for text shown on the rendered submit button.
+* Added: Developers: Inline documentation of actions and filters.
+* Fixed: Loading position of Constant Contact stylesheet.
+Should now load in `<head>`.
+* Fixed: Removed redundant "Add form" button on Constant Contact form editor TinyMCE.
+* Fixed: Removed required attribute for Address line 2 when line 1 is required.
+* Updated: Labels in Constant Contact Form list around none available and none in trash.

 = 1.0.3 =
 * Fixed: Improperly placed content for Constant Contact API requests for phone and website fields.